mind-network/mind-lake-sdk-typescript/README.md

 * v1.0.5
     * Fix bug
 * v1.0.6
     * Update the connect function
+* v1.0.7
+    * Add support for Mind DataPack
 ## License

 This project is licensed under the [MIT] License - see the LICENSE.md file for details